Carolina Panthers vs. Miami Dolphins NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - Miami is 3-2 against the spread, and 2-3 overall, at home.

-- In five home games this season, Miami has gone over the total twice.
+- In five home games this year, Miami has gone over the total twice.

-- Carolina is 3-2 against the spread, and 3-2 overall, in away games.
+- In away games, Carolina is 3-2 overall and 3-2 against the spread.

-- The Panthers have one win ATS (1-1) on the road as 2-point favorites or more.
+- The Panthers have one win ATS (1-1) as 2-point favorites or more away from home.

-- This season, in five road games, Carolina has gone over the total twice.
+- In five away games this year, Carolina has gone over the total twice.

 Powered by Data Skrive.